krb5/krb5/doc/rst_source/krb_build/options2configure.rst

  --without-*PACKAGE*

-     Do not use *PACKAGE* (same as \-\-with-PACKAGE=no) (e.g. --without-libedit)
+     Do not use *PACKAGE* (same as \-\-with-PACKAGE=no) (e.g. --without-libedit).

  --with-size-optimizations

-     Enable a few optimizations to reduce code size possibly at some run-time cost
+     Enable a few optimizations to reduce code size possibly at some run-time cost.

  --with-hesiod=path